HIV Symptoms: Separating Fact From Fear

 Key reminder: None of these symptoms are HIV-specific.
 They occur in far more people without HIV than with it.

 Testing is the only signal you can trust.
+If you want the simplest timing framework, start with our window periods.

 Why symptoms are a poor HIV calculator